ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 ## ANE Name {#ane-name-spec}

-An ANE Name is encoded as a JSON string, which has the same format as EntityIdentifer (Section 3.1.3 of [I-D.ietf-alto-unified-props-new]) and the EntityDomainName MUST be "ane", indicating that this entity belongs to the "ane" Entity Domain.
+An ANE Name is encoded as a JSON string with the same format as that of the type EntityIdentifer (Section 3.1.3 of [I-D.ietf-alto-unified-props-new]) where the EntityDomainName MUST be "ane", indicating that this entity belongs to the "ane" Entity Domain.